cuvva/jobs/_template.md

 dynamic risk profiling, live marketplaces, behavioural psychology and cool hardware integrations then [we should talk](mailto:jobs@cuvva.co).

-Cuvva is seed funded (&pound;500k to date), currently in the Barclays/Techstars fin-tech accelerator.
-We're a team of five full and part-time people, and we're hiring!
+Cuvva is seed funded (&pound;500k to date), and is part of the Techstars family (Barclays Accelerator, Winter 2016).
+We're a team of eight full and part-time people, and we're hiring!

 ## The Job